thorstendikmann/fomss2024aud/README.md

 The source code can be compiled "traditionally" utilizing CMake or conveniently compiled and executed in a Docker container.

+Any reasonably recent Debian version or Debian-based system like Ubuntu or Linux Mint will be suitable for this guide, either running directly on the computer or within the "Windows Subsystem for Linux".

 **Table of Contents**

 <!--